Ramification theory for varieties over a local field: The Swan class and a conductor formula

 \begin{thm} Let $f\colon U\to V$ be a morphism of separated schemes of finite type over $K$.
 Then, the diagram 0

 is commutative. \end{thm}

 {\it Proof.} It suffices to show the equality

 for a constructible sheaf ${\cal F}$ on $U$.
 We prove this by induction on the dimensions of $U$ and $V$.
-By a standard devissage, it suffices to show that there exist dense open subschemes $U'\subset U,V'\subset V$ such that $f(U')\subset V'$ and that we have
+By a standard devissage using the excision formula, it suffices to show that there exist dense open subschemes $U'\subset U,V'\subset V$ such that $f(U')\subset V'$ and that we have